OSM-Notes/OSM-Notes-Ingestion/bin/ENVIRONMENT_VARIABLES.md

 ### For Users
 1. **Never** set internal variables manually
-2. Use `etc/properties.sh` for local customization
+2. Create `etc/properties.sh` from `etc/properties.sh.example` for local customization
 3. Only override environment variables when necessary
 4. Document any custom configuration